TritonDataCenter/rfd/rfd/0154/README.md

 The JSON output is as shown in `GetMachineDisks`.

-### `triton instance create-disk`
+### `triton instance disk create`

-A new disk may be added to a flexible disk instance `add-disk`, described in `triton instance add-disk --help` as:
+A new disk may be added to a flexible disk instance `disk add`, described in `triton instance disk add --help` as:

 ```
 Add a disk to a flexible disk instance.

 Usage:
-    triton instance add-disk [OPTIONS] INST SIZE
+    triton instance disk add [OPTIONS] INST SIZE

 Options:
     -h, --help           Show this help.